 Iset woke up, cleaned herself and dressed up.
 Today she had a tight agenda so she put on an overall and her boots and arranged her feathers as quick and as fancy as she could.
 Then she scanned over her messages and saw that Kolenté and Taurion had sent her an abstract.
 No messages from Headquarter nor from her family.
 She missed them.
 Now even more.
 She sat down close to her small desk and wrote a message to them explaining their situation and that it would take more time than expected before she could go back.
 Then, she started writing a draft of the report she had to send to Headquarters.
 She was thinking on how to continue the draft when someone rang on her door.

 “Morning.”
 Kolenté was wearing a coveralls, open from her neck to half her torso.
-Iset could see some necklace, but she could not figure out its shape.
+Iset could see some necklace, but she could not figure out the shape of its ornament.
 “Taurion and I sent you an abstract yesterday.
 Have you read it?”

 “No, I'm sorry.
 I was busy with the report.
 Could you give me a quick summary?”

 “Sure.
 After taking a short nap, we went to the lab and started taking samples to analyze them.
 We found a big concentration of iron; thus, we think it's coming from an asteroid.
-So no surprises here.
+So, no surprises here.
 The spectrometer also reported a spike on iridium which might help us identify where it was coming from.”
+Kolenté had her necklace’s ornament on her hand and was playing with it.

 “Humm.
 It could come from our asteroid.
 We can send an expedition there and do some research.”